Create a new text ad

 - Magazine-style: These ads serve only on the Display Network.
 The layout, colours and fonts used in magazine-style text ads are consistent across sites on the Display Network.

 - Native text ads: This text ad integrates with the look, feel and content of a publisher’s site.
-To increase the performance of native text ads, we may supplement them with your logo found in your YouTube or Google+ accounts, or with images from other third-party sources.
+To increase the performance of native text ads, we may supplement them with your logo found in your Google+ accounts, or with images from other third-party sources.

 - Rich media text ads: Similar to our magazine-style ads, rich media text ads are rendered like a Display ad.
-We may supplement rich media text ads with your logo as supplied from your YouTube or Google+ accounts, or with images from other third-party sources to increase the performance of these ads.
+We may supplement rich media text ads with your logo as supplied from your Google+ accounts, or with images from other third-party sources to increase the performance of these ads.
 This ad format's colour palette is selected to match the logo or image used in your ad.

 Share ads across ad groups